The Best and Cheapest Car Insurance for Military Families and Veterans

 - Best Cheap Car Insurance for Military and Veterans

-Some companies offer specialized discounts or coverages for military members, including deployment discounts, car storage coverage and discounts and affiliation discounts.
+Some companies offer specialized discounts or coverages for military members, including deployment and car storage discounts.

 The 3 Best Car Insurance Companies for Military Members and Veterans

 Current military members and veterans have unique insurance needs compared to civilians.
-Some car insurance companies offer better rates and discounts than others, which makes them better suited for military families.
+The best car insurance companies for them offer specialized coverage, affordable rates and strong customer service.

 USAA has the cheapest car insurance rates for active military and veterans and has been serving this demographic since 1922.
 They only offer insurance to people who have a military affiliation, including: